EnduringBeta/scratch-web-app/README.md

 ## TODO

-* Ideally MySQL and Flask are in separate containers
+* Ideally MySQL, Flask, and React are in separate containers
 * Enable running locally more easily